intel-retail/rtsf-at-checkout-reference-design/docs_src/rtsf_at_checkout_events/event_simulation.md

 #### Event Simulator

 This reference design includes the **Event Simulator** utility.
-This simulator reads a JSON based script that defines the event data and wait times between sending each event, which it sends to the `Edgex REST or MQTT Device service`.
+This simulator reads a JSON based script that defines the event data and wait times between sending each event, which it sends to the `EdgeX REST or MQTT Device service`.

 Please note that before the simulator is run, ensure the EdgeX stack is running first via  `make run` from top folder.

 To supply a customized simulation script, use the -f flag like this example:

-​	`./checkout-lane-simulator –f tests/checkoutEvents.json `
+​	`./event-simulator –f tests/checkoutEvents.json `

 Below is an example script for sending POS and Scale events.
 Scripts are provided for various `RTSF at Checkout` scenarios.